Bridgwater Town Council: History

-The town has international links with La Ciotat (France), 1957; Homberg (Efze) (Germany), 1992; Uherske Hradiste (Czech Republic), 1992; Marsa (Malta) 2006; Priverno (Italy) 2015; Seattle (USA) 2015 and Camacha, Madeira, (Portugal) 2019.
+The town has international links with La Ciotat (France), 1957; Homberg (Efze) (Germany), 1992; Uherské Hradiště (Czech Republic), 1992; Marsa (Malta) 2006; Priverno (Italy) 2015; Seattle (United States) 2015 and Camacha, Madeira, (Portugal) 2019.

+Wards and Councillors

+Since 2011 Bridgwater is divided into eightWards, each represented by one to three Town Councillors.
+Elections are held every four years on the same day of that year's local elections, with the most recent being on 5 May 2022.
+In these elections all seats on the council are contested.
+Following the 2022 election's results and subsequent by-elections the current composition of councillors is:

 Town-wide Grants

 The Council's two Grant Schemes are for one-off grants up to £2,500 for community groups.
 One is ring-fenced for grants in Wards; the other is for town-wide community groups with heritage, cultural and social aims, such as the Friends of Wembdon Road Cemetery, a group which is restoring a closed Victorian cemetery.

 The Council funds with £7,000 the Quayside festival in the summer via the Bridgwater Cultural partnership.

 In the winter it sponsors a Bridgwater History Day when various talks are given on aspects of the town's past.

 Youth Grants - These total £10,000 per year and applications are decided by a 'Youth Forum' drawn from the schools.

 Twinning Grants - These total c.£2,500 per year, of which £300 goes as general running to the 6 twinning organisations and the remainder on an annual twinning week.